9. Data Protection as a Fundamental Right

 7. The explanations drawn up as a way of providing guidance in the interpretation of this Charter shall be given due regard by the courts of the Union and of the Member States.

 Art.
-52 EU CFR generally deals with the scope and interpretation of the rights contained in the EU Charter.
-In its first paragraph, the CFR codifies established jurisprudential practice – namely, that fundamental rights can, under specific circumstances, be interfered with.[1]
+52 EU CFR generally deals with the limitation and interpretation of the rights contained in the EU Charter.
+In its first paragraph, the article codifies established jurisprudential practice – namely, that fundamental rights can, under specific circumstances, be interfered with.[1]
 The article’s unique position within the Charter serves as a general limitation clause and is thus applicable to art.
 8 – the right to data protection.
 So long as a limitation complies with art.
 52(1) EU CFR and its requirements, it is to be considered lawful.

 Should the EU CFR be applicable in accordance with art.
 51(1) CFR, violations and complaints for these violations must A) fall within the scope of a right (ratione personae, materiae, and tempore); B) prove an interference has occurred; C) analyse whether the interference can be justified in the meaning of art.
 52(1) CFR.